Preparing to Make A Leadership “Leap”?

 After participants have attended the Institute, as 'alumni' they will be encouraged to continue to share, network and learn through the Leadership Institute LinkedIn group and listserv.
 In return for receiving a Leadership Institute Certificate, participants

-will also be asked, approximately six to twelve months after their attendance, to fill in a mid-term evaluation in which they reflect on how they have applied their new insights and learning on one or more of the "leap issues" and/or as a result of
+will also be asked, approximately six to twelve months after their attendance, to fill in a mid-term evaluation in which they reflect on how they have applied their new insights and learning on one or more of the "leap issues" and/or as a result

-while giving the
+in participants while giving the

 Transnational NGO Initiative useful feedback to inform future training programs as well as research.